An estimated 2.5 million cohabiting British couples have no feasible plan in place to protect...

-The Civil Partnership Act 2004 places same sex partners who register their partnership in virtually the same legal position as different sex partners who enter in to marriage.
-The act mirrors the provision of the Matrimonial Causes Act 1973 in that a civil partnership may not be dissolved for a period of 12 months following its creation.
-To obtain a dissolution Order it must be shown that the civil partnership has broken down irretrievably and, as with divorce, dissolution Orders are, in the first instance, conditional and are then made final after a period of 6 further weeks.
+The Civil Partnership Act 2004 places same sex partners who register their partnership in virtually the same legal position as opposite sex partners who enter in to marriage.
+The Act mirrors the provision of the Matrimonial Causes Act 1973 in that a civil partnership may not be dissolved for a period of 12 months following its creation.
+To obtain a dissolution Order it must be shown that the civil partnership has broken down irretrievably and, as with divorce, dissolution Orders are, in the first instance, conditional and may be made final after a further period of 6 weeks and 1 day has expired.

 Civil partners are provided with the full range of financial applications that are available to spouses including Orders relating to property, financial support and pension sharing.

 A civil partner can obtain parental responsibility for a child in the same way that it is granted to a step-parent who marries a parent, either by agreement or Order of the Court.
-A civil partner is also entitled to apply for contact or a residence Order and various other Orders relating to children, including financial provision.
-At mfg we have a dedicated team of experts dealing specifically in child related issues and the speed of response necessary to deal with the unfortunate consequence of violence within a same sex relationship.
+A civil partner is also entitled to apply for a Child Arrangement Order and various other Orders relating to children, including financial provision.
+At mfg we have a dedicated team of experts dealing specifically with child related issues and if there is abuse to take urgent action.

 Equal rights to those of married couples bring with them equal responsibilities.
 Those considering entering in to a civil partnership should consider taking legal advice about:-